 - What should I wear?
 Can the treatment be done through clothing?

 - Are health fund rebates available?

 - What is the Bowen Technique/How does it work?

 - Is Bowen Therapy a type of massage?

-- What are the origins of the technique?
+- What are the origins of the Bowen Technique?

 Besides the ability to address and resolve specific ailments troubling the client, the holistic nature of Bowen provides the additional benefits of deep relaxation and greater sense of well being with each treatment.
 Many also comment on a greatly improved quality of sleep.
 Bowen is also preventative - it keeps the body supple and healthy.